jamesflight/jamesflight.github.io/_posts/2014-10-14-continuous-delivery-with-codeship-and-laravel.markdown

 ---
 layout: post
-title:  "Continuous delviery with Codeship, Laravel and Heroku"
+title:  "Continuous delivery with Codeship, Laravel and Heroku"
 date:   2014-10-14 12:20:51
 ---
 With tools like Codeship available, setting up continuous delivery is now a possibility for businesses of any scale.
-Having just setup a straightforward continouos delivery arrangement for [www.careselector.com](http://www.careselector.com), I figured this would be a good time to document my efforts in using Codeship with a Laravel app.
+Having just setup a straightforward continuous delivery arrangement for [www.careselector.com](http://www.careselector.com), I figured this would be a good time to document my efforts in using Codeship with a Laravel app.

 Database configuration
 ------------------------